gauravve/online-demo/files/html/onlinedemo/onlinedemo.markdown

 The central part of this screen shows the deployment we have just started -- PetPortal/1.0 to the TEST environment.
 Because there is currently no version of PetPortal deployed to the environment, this is called an _initial_ deployment.

+The `PetPortal/1.0` package we want to deploy is shown in the left box. **Packages** in Deployit are complete applications that can be deployed to an environment.
+A package is _environment-independent_ meaning that it can be deployed unchanged to any environment.
+Deployit takes care of environment-specific configuration settings that may be required, such as database URLs or passwords.

-The `PetPortal/1.0` package we want to deploy is shown in the left box.
-Here, you can see which Configuration Items (CIs for short) are part of this application package.
-The package consists of everything the PetPortal application needs to run.
-That includes artifact CIs (`PetClinic-ear`, an EAR file or `sql`, a folder of SQL scripts for the database) and resource CIs (`PetClinic-ds-on-jboss`, a datasource or `PetPortal-host`, an Apache virtual host).
+The screen shows you which Configuration Items (CIs for short) are part of the application package.
+In this case, this includes artifact CIs (`PetClinic-ear`, an EAR file or `sql`, a folder of SQL scripts for the database) and resource CIs (`PetClinic-ds-on-jboss`, a datasource or `PetPortal-host`, an Apache virtual host).
 The members are all colored orange because they have not yet been mapped to members in the target environment.

+The right box shows the TEST environment. **Environments** in Deployit are collections of middleware to which packages can be deployed.

-The right box shows the TEST environment.
-It consists of a number of containers that we can deploy to: `TEST-Apache`, an apache webserver, `TEST-AppServer`, a JBoss application server and `TEST-MySql`, a database.
+The TEST environment consists of the following containers that we can deploy to: `Apache`, an apache webserver, `JBoss`, a JBoss application server and `MySql`, a database.

 Before we can deploy our application, we need to tell Deployit which components of the PetPortal/1.0 package should be deployed to which members of the environment.
 We can do this by hand, by dragging and dropping the individual package members to the environment members, but there is a better way.